ParkingTom/Autonomous-tracking-algorithm/README.md

 MATLAB Image processing Toolbox Version 11.3 is required to run this code.

 # Sample availability
 One example video "Sample.mp4" was collected from the umbilical cord of the pregnant woman.
 The video can be directly loaded obtaining the sample gate throughout the video.
-An example code, Autonomous_Tracking_Example.m, is provided to run the algorithm and check video availability.